ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/generic-migration.md

 The easiest way to handle this is to simply run a system backup through your Faveo Helpdesk admin panel at Admin > Backups which will generate faveo file system and database zip files, but if for some reason that's not working for you, a regular database dump using phpMyAdmin or another MySQL/MariaDB tool should work fine too for database and manually archiving the faveo files with tools like zip or tar will work too.

+- To take backup of faveo filesystem and database navigate to Admin Panel-> System Backups.
+Give the location of the backup path and make sure that directory actually exists in the server if not create the diretory and provide necessaty permission so the web server user is able to access that directory.
+Click on backup and the backup process will start in the background and you will get a notfication once the backup is completed.
+The time to take backups depends on the size of the faveo file system and database.

 <img alt="" src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/GUI-images/backup1.png?raw=true"/>
 <img alt="" src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/GUI-images/backup2.png?raw=true"/>
 <img alt="" src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/GUI-images/backup3.png?raw=true"/>